What days are you open?

 Is there parking available?

 Yes, there is 1hr and 2hr on-street parking available in Brighton Street and Swan Street.
-There is also car parking behind the building.

 Are you close to public transport?